 Betty's Place is a stylish bungalow in the Cornish town of Looe.
 It provides three bedrooms; a king-size with an en-suite, a double with an en-suite and a twin room, there is also a shower room, the property can sleep six people.
 Inside, it also contains a kitchen/diner with extra comfortable seating and a sitting room with an electric fire.
 To the exterior there is off road parking for one car as well as roadside parking, there is also an enclosed rear garden with a lawn, summer house and a patio with furniture.
 Betty's Place is a tranquil getaway in an excellent spot for discovering what the south Cornwall coast can offer.

 All ground floor.
-Three bedrooms: 1 x king-size with en-suite roll-top bath, hand-held shower, basin and WC, 1 x double with en-suite shower, basin and WC, 1 x twin.
+Three bedrooms: 1 x king-size with en-suite with bath, basin and WC, 1 x double with en-suite shower, basin and WC, 1 x twin.
 Shower room with shower, basin and WC.
 Kitchen/diner with comfortable seating.
 Sitting room with electric fire.

 Gas central heating, electric fire.
 Electric oven and hob, microwave, fridge/freezer, washing machine, tumble dryer, dishwasher, TV with Freeview, WiFi, selection of books.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot and highchair available on request.
 Off road parking for 1 car, roadside parking in front of property.
 Rear enclosed garden with lawn, patio with furniture.
 Sorry, no pets and no smoking.
 Shop and pub 5 mins walk.